CODE OF PRACTICE FOR THE APPROVAL AND CONDUCT OF EVENTS

 - There are reasonable grounds for believing that opinions may be expressed in a way that is contrary to English law, or which infringe the human rights of others;

-- The event appears to be in direct support of an organisation that is unlawful or proscribed (For Proscribed Terrorist Groups see: http://www.homeoffice.gov.uk/publications/counter-terrorism/proscribed-terrorgroups/proscribed-groups)
+- The event appears to be in direct support of an organisation that is unlawful or prescribed (For Proscribed Terrorist Groups see: http://www.homeoffice.gov.uk/publications/counter-terrorism/proscribed-terrorgroups/proscribed-groups)

 - The event may cause a breach of the Terrorism Act 2006 including the encouragement or inducement to, or glorification of the commission, preparation or instigation of acts of terrorism or disseminating terrorist publications;

 - The event is likely to contravene health and safety legislation, or cause a breach of the peace, or cause a public order offence;

 - The scale or nature of the event is demonstrably unsuitable for the College’s facilities or is likely to disrupt its other activities;

 - Staff, students or other internal or external groups or individuals have misled the College about the nature of the event by falsifying or concealing information;